-During the summers in southern WV, we are visited by tons of out-of-state church groups that come in and do volunteer work for elderly and disabled homeowners.
-Of course, southern WV is the poorest area in the nation (we tie with MS and LA year after year) so that may be why they chose the area every year.
+Southern WV gets a lot of out-of-state church groups that come in and do volunteer work for elderly and disabled homeowners.
+Of course, southern WV is the poorest area in the nation so that may be why they chose the area every year.

 Still, calling your local churches can’t hurt (and actually attending church services before you ask for their assistance would always be a good idea).

 Habitat for Humanity does a lot more than just build houses.
 They have neighborhood revitalization programs and financial education services.
 You can learn more about their programs by clicking the link.

 As you can see, there are options for low-income home loans and several programs for mobile home owners in need.

 Mobile home repairs can be financed by federal loans, state grants, or private lender programs.

 Do you have a tip for low-income home repair loans?
 Know of any volunteer programs for low-income, elderly, or disabled mobile home owners to help get their home repaired?
 Let us know about them in the comments below.